 III.
-Non-Normality and Problems of VaR
+Non-normality and Problems of VaR

-Artzner et al. (1997) have cited the following shortcomings of VaR: (1) VaR measures only percentiles of profit-loss distributions, and thus it disregards any loss beyond the VaR level, and (2) VaR is not coherent since it is not sub-additive.
-This section summarizes these criticisms by Artzner et al. (1997).
+Artzner et al. [1997] have cited the following shortcomings of VaR: (1) VaR measures only percentiles of profit-loss distributions, thus it disregards any loss beyond the VaR level.
+(2) VaR is not coherent since it is not sub-additive.
+This chapter summarizes these criticisms by Artzner et al. [1997].
 We show that these problems can be serious when the profit-loss does not obey normal distribution.

-A. Risk Measurement with VaR When the Profit-Loss Distribution Is Normal
+A. Risk measurement with VaR when the profit-loss distribution is normal

-When the profit-loss distribution is normal, VaR does not have the problems pointed out by Artzner et al. (1997).
+When the profit-loss distribution is normal, VaR does not have the problems pointed out by Artzner et al. [1997].
 First, with the normality assumption, VaR does not have the problem of tail risk.
-When the profit-loss distribution is normal, expected shortfall and VaR are scalar multiples of each other, because they are scalar multiples of the standard deviation.
+When the profit-loss distribution is normal, expected shortfall and VaR are scalar multiples of each other because they are scalar multiples of the standard deviation9.
 Therefore, VaR provides the same information about the tail loss as does expected shortfall.
-For example, VaR at the 99 percent confidence level is the standard deviation multiplied by 2.33, while expected shortfall at the same confidence level is the standard deviation multiplied by 2.67.
+For example, VaR at the 99% confidence level is the standard deviation multiplied by 2.33, while expected shortfall at the same confidence level is the standard deviation multiplied by 2.67.